 What is unified communications?
 Unified communications (UC) means there is a single place to manage many conversations to include mobile devices, PCs, smartphones, office phones, and tablets.
 It also includes several different kinds of communication such as instant messaging, phone calls, video calls, and texting.
 Include collaboration, and that brings in technologies that allow file sharing, digital whiteboards, desktop sharing, video conferencing, etc.

 When a company decides to adopt unified communications they can pick between an on-site solution or one that is cloud-based.

 The Benefit of Unified Communications And Collaboration

 It may be that simplification is the most important benefit of unified communications.
-That’s because unified communications and collaboration takes everything your team uses to connect, collaborate, and share together into a single, streamlined solution.
+That’s because unified communications and collaboration take everything your team uses to connect, collaborate, and share together into a single, streamlined solution.
 Here is what that gives you:

-- Cost Savings: Especially with cloud-based UC that allows companies to implement unified communications with the less initial outlay and reduce overall operating costs.
+- Cost Savings: Especially with cloud-based UC that allows companies to implement unified communications with less initial outlay and reduce overall operating costs.

 - Boosted Productivity: When team members can connect with one another using the methods and devices that are most comfortable to them, they work more efficiently.